dotnet/Silk.NET/website/docs/opengl/c1/3-hello-texture.md

 ```c#
 _gl.Enable(EnableCap.Blend);
 ```
-Enabling blending essentially tells OpenGL to select the output colours from the visible primitives according to some value.
+Enabling blending essentially tells OpenGL to select the output colors from the visible primitives according to some value.
 This is referred to as blending.
 In our case, we want to blend based on the alpha value.
 To configure this, we use the following line:
 ```c#
 _gl.BlendFunc(BlendingFactor.SrcAlpha, BlendingFactor.OneMinusSrcAlpha);
 ```

-The `BlendFunc` function configures the calculations that OpenGL does when blending output colours.
-In this case, we're telling it to use the alpha value of the sources being rendered (`BlendingFactor.SrcAlpha`) as the factor and to subtract that value from 1 to get the outpout value.
+The `BlendFunc` function configures the calculations that OpenGL does when blending output colors.
+In this case, we're telling it to use the alpha value of the sources being rendered (`BlendingFactor.SrcAlpha`) as the factor and to subtract that value from 1 to get the output value.
 With this, in most cases transparency will work exactly as you expect.

-If this isn't sufficient, there are a large amount of other blending function configurations you can use, viewable at [khronos.org](https://registry.khronos.org/OpenGL-Refpages/gl4/html/glBlendFunc.xhtml).
+If this isn't sufficient, there are a large amount of other blending function configurations you can use, which you can find in [the Khronos documentation](https://registry.khronos.org/OpenGL-Refpages/gl4/html/glBlendFunc.xhtml).

 And when you run the program now, the transparent pixels of the image will not be visible anymore: